-Let there be no doubt that there is deep concern and fear in the developing countries that our preoccupation with the Single Market and with Eastern Europe will yet again put their problems on the back burner.
+Let there be no doubt that there is deep concern and fear in the developing countries that our pre-occupation with the Single Market and with Eastern Europe will yet again put their problems on the back burner.
 Let us reassure them.
-If we accept as we do, that one of the traversties of the arms race and cold war was that it maintains such dreadful injustice and misery then we must make a new global cooperation and meaningful North/South dialogue one of the prizes to be won from the changing East/West relationship.
+If we accept, as we do, that one of the travesties of the arms race and Cold War was that it maintains such dreadful injustice and misery, then we must make a new global co-operation and meaningful North/South dialogue one of the prizes to be won from the changing East/West relationship.
 We seek a new European order, yes, but within a new world order.

-We, as socialists, already face other more direct challenges.
-Just as in the 1980's new trends in economics were used by our critics to deny the public sector practically any valid role in society, so too now they are using the collapse of the regimes in the East to predict the death of socialism.
-We must be quick, to defend our proud record in the creation of truly democratic and humane societies in Europe.
+We, as Social Democrats, already face other more direct challenges.
+Just as in the 1980s new trends in economics were used by our critics to deny the public sector practically any valid role in society, so too now they are using the collapse of the regimes in the East to predict the death of socialism.
+We must be quick to defend our proud record in the creation of truly democratic and humanic societies in Europe.
 We must assert that while we always were concerned about the creation of wealth, the focus of our agenda was ever on how best to use that wealth.
 That is a question which today more than ever demands the most urgent moral and intellectual consideration.
-We hear much in these days of free markets, of the free flow of capital, of the free movement of goods and services, but we must insist - and remind our critics - that these are useful only to the extent that they serve a more important freedom, that is the freedom of the individual, and the freedom that is afforded all our citizens, and not just a privileged few, to exploit the potential of the human condition.
-That is our agenda, it calls for no apology, it is one of which we can be proud.
+We hear much in these days of free markets, of the free flow of capital, of the free movement of goods and services, but we must insist and remind our critics - that these are useful only to the extent that they serve a more important freedom, that is the freedom of the individual, and the freedom that is afforded all our citizens, and not just a privileged few, to exploit the potential of the human condition.
+That is our agenda; it calls for no apology; it is one of which we can be proud.

-We are the heirs of two thousand years of history and today we stand on the threshold of a new millennium.
-At the end of a centry which has seen such unprecedented horror and witnessed such unparalleled pain, we are called to heal the divisions of the past and to build a Europe that is a whole in a world that is whole.
+We are the heirs to two thousand years of history and today we stand on the threshold of a new millennium.
+At the end